David Azofeifa

 Tags: Children, God, Love, Obedience, Parenthood, Trust, Worship

-This morning, on the way to drop Daniel off at school, something happened that made me think about my relationship with God.
+This morning, on the way to drop Daniel off at school, something small happened that made me think about my relationship with God.

 He did not want to hand it over.
 I reached my hand back, expecting him to pass it to me, and instead I felt him grab my hand and start kissing it.
 Of course, I was still waiting for the iPad.
 He never gave it to me.